Plants need water. Cars need gas (or electricity). Minds need brain food.

 Have you ever had someone you’ve known for your entire life look you in the eye like it’s the first you’ve met?
 It was the strangest feeling for me.
 My grandpa visited our home a few years back.
 When he came in the house, he didn’t know who me or my husband were.

 He looked around at our home as if it were his first visit.
-He commented on how open it was.
-He mentioned the large counter space.
+Then, he commented on how open it was.
+After a big sigh, he mentioned the large counter space.
 My heart died inside.
 His body was there but his mind wasn’t.
 Of course I understood, but it still hurts to have your own grandpa not know you.
 To look at you like you’re a complete stranger.

 That was the day I really felt like I’d lost him and reality set in ten and there.
 It definitely took some adjusting to.
 You first go through trying to understand how it happened.